Dota Pro Circuit: Format

-The Dota Pro Circuit consists of three tours that consist of "Major" tournaments and Regional Leagues from North America, South America, Southeast Asia, China, Eastern Europe, and Western Europe.
+The Dota Pro Circuit originally consisted of three tours that consist of "Major" tournaments and Regional Leagues from North America, South America, Southeast Asia, China, Eastern Europe, and Western Europe.
 Each Major tournament consists of winners from each Regional League.
 Points are earned by the top six teams playing in the upper division of a Regional League, as well as the top eight teams of a Major tournament.
 Earlier tournaments in the season grant teams fewer total points, while the events closer to the International weigh more heavily.
 The top 12 teams with the most points at the season's conclusion earn invites to that year's International.
 To avoid conflicting dates, Valve directly manages the scheduling.

 A team's roster is locked for the season, with a 15% DPC point penalty occurring for every player change.
 Teams who make roster changes after qualifying for a Major will also have an additional 20% penalty added for a total of a 35%.
 Teams can play four of their seven Regional League matches with a substitute, but any team that does so at a Major without special exception will incur a 40% point penalty.
 A team that plays five or more Regional League matches with a substitute will become disqualified from the season.